Lexington MA: America’s War of Independence Began Here

-WHY GO: Lexington MA is the best place in the USA to learn about our country’s origins.
+WHY GO: Some of the best things to do in Lexington Massachusetts revolve around the still-standing buildings integral to the revolutionary stirrings leading up to the American War of Independence.
+In fact, Lexington MA is the most important place in the USA to learn about our country’s origins.
 And to celebrate Patriot’s Day.

 Yes, our Revolutionary War began in this small Massachusetts town, 16 miles from Boston.